Centre using its agencies against those speaking the truth : Mamata | Politics

 Centre using its agencies against those speaking the truth : Mamata

-Hours after Shiv Sena MP Sanjay Raut was summoned by the Enforcement Directorate, West Bengal Chief Minister Mamata Banerjee on Monday alleged that the BJP-led federal government at the Centre against people who are speaking the truth.Banerjee claimed that ordinary people are being tormented under the BJP and as a result several lakhs of people, including businessmen have left the country.
+Hours after Shiv Sena MP Sanjay Raut was summoned by the Enforcement Directorate, West Bengal Chief Minister Mamata Banerjee on Monday alleged that the BJP-led federal government is using its agencies against people who are speaking the truth.Banerjee claimed that ordinary people are being tormented under the BJP and as a result several lakhs of people, including businessmen have left the country.

 - Country: